2022-2023 Annual Request for Projects

 - Excellent communication is CRITICAL.
 If staff members don’t meet regularly with the LT group, they may make assumptions that are inaccurate.
 Insist on routinely attending meetings.

-Projects will be completed (if possible) by the end of April, 2018
+Projects will be completed (if possible) by the middle of May 2023

 Please note that class participants self-select their projects based upon their community/civic concerns, passions and interests.